Mespyr/dotfiles/install_guide/INSTALL_GUIDE.md

 ...
 ```

-In /etc/bluetooth/main.conf, set ControllerMode to `bredr` to be able to pair Airpods.
+In /etc/bluetooth/main.conf, set ControllerMode to `bredr` to be able to pair airpods.